Aeroflot Flight 3352: Background

-Accident details
+Accident

 At 5 a.m. local time (UTC+07:00), Flight 3352 was preparing to land at Omsk Central Airport in southwestern Siberia, which has a population of over 1 million and is the administrative centre of Omsk Oblast.
 At the time, this was the only aircraft approaching Omsk, and it was cleared for landing when it contacted the airport.

 At 5:20 a.m., worried that the continuing rain would make the runway overly slippery, the airport ground maintenance crew requested permission to dry the runway.
 The ground controller on duty, 23-year-old Andrey Borodaenko, gave permission and proceeded to fall asleep soon after, in the process forgetting to switch on the "runway occupied" warning.
 Under airport regulations, this procedure should never have happened; permission to close and do maintenance on a runway could only be given by the chief controller, who was absent.

 The maintenance crew, following the airport's routine, moved three vehicles to the runway: a UAZ-469 all-terrain vehicle with an attached trailer, operated by a driver and crew manager in front; followed by KrAZ and Ural trucks.
 The latter were equipped with dry air compressors and loaded with fuel, and weighed 16–20 tons.
 The drying detail then proceeded to violate their own safety rules whilst performing their tasks: all of their vehicles should have had their top, flashing lights on continuously.
 However, the lights were too bright for the maintenance workers' liking, so they kept them on only until they started and after they finished their work.

 This intentional oversight prevented the pilots from seeing the vehicles on the runway from their position.
 The runway crew saw the runway lights being turned on, but they were not instructed about the landing plane.
 They did attempt to contact ground control three times about the lights, but received no response and so ignored them, thinking the lights were being tested.